Health, shelter and community organisations brought together across India, resulting in over 12,000 people gaining access to the COVID-19 vaccine.

 When vaccination doses became available by 2021, the Indian government launched an ambitious campaign to fully vaccinate its adult population by the end of the year.
 They fell short of that target.
 For a country of 1.35 billion people, with over 60% living in rural areas, it became clear that the government needed help.

-For receiving the COVID-19 vaccine, we are required to register on the government COWIN portal.
-As I don’t have a smart phone, it became very challenging for me to register myself and secure an appointment.
+To receive the COVID-19 vaccine, we must register on the government COWIN portal.
+As I don’t have a smartphone, it was difficult for me to register and secure an appointment.”

 Mo.
 Zunaid, Daily wage worker at vegetable market, Niranjanpur, Dehradun, Uttarakhand